 The acquisition of shares in a company is in principle not subject to Dutch value added tax or Dutch transfer taxes.
-However.
-Dutch real estate transfer tax at a rate of 8% (or 2% if it concerns residential real estate, potentially subject to a full exemption under certain conditions) is levied on the acquisition of shares or similar rights in a 'real estate company' (i.e., a company the assets of which consist of more than 50% of real estate, whether Dutch or foreign, and at least 30% of those assets is Dutch real estate, provided such real estate is or was mainly used at that time for the acquisition, sale or exploitation of such real estate), if the buyer, together with its affiliates, acquires or extends an interest of one third or more in such company.
-Certain exemptions are available.
+However, Dutch real estate transfer tax is levied on the acquisition of shares or similar rights in a 'real estate company' (i.e., a company the assets of which consist of more than 50% of real estate, whether Dutch or foreign, and at least 30% of those assets is Dutch real estate, provided such real estate is or was mainly used at that time for the acquisition, sale or exploitation of such real estate), if the buyer, together with its affiliates, acquires or extends an interest of one third or more in such company.
+The default Dutch real estate transfer tax rate is 10.4% (for 2023, which was increased from 8% in 2022).
+A 2% (for 2022 and 2023) rate applies if it concerns owner occupied residential real estate (residential real estate acquired for other purposes is subject to the default rate).
+First-time homebuyers can benefit from a full exemption under certain conditions.
 The Netherlands does not levy stamp duty or similar taxes of a documentary nature.